Charles XIV John: Crown Prince and Regent

 After the defeats at Lützen (2 May 1813) and Bautzen (21 May 1813), it was the Swedish Crown Prince who put fresh fighting spirit into the Allies; and at the conference of Trachenberg he drew up the Trachenberg Plan, the general plan for the campaign which began after the expiration of the Truce of Pläswitz.

 Charles John, as the Commander-in-Chief of the Northern Army, successfully defended the approaches to Berlin and was victorious in battle against Oudinot in August and against Ney in September at the Battles of Großbeeren and Dennewitz.
 Bernadotte's Army of the North would continue to guard Berlin and keep watch on Davout's forces in Hamburg while the Allies, in accordance with the plan conceived at Trachenberg, maneuvered toward Napoleon's army at Leipzig.
 With the other Allied armies engaged in battle on 17 October, Bernadotte's army finally crossed the Elbe and joined in the Battle of Leipzig on 19 October.
-His fresh troops, reinforced by 30,000 Prussians, joined the fray against the already battered French lines where Swedish forces entered battle in numbers for the first time in the campaign.
-At a critical moment entire Saxon regiments went over to his army in response to a proclamation released a week prior in which Bernadotte invited the Saxons to join their old commander in defeating Napoleon.
-The Army of the North committed the coup de grâce on the already depleted French and Bernadotte was the first of the Allied sovereigns to enter Leipzig.
+His fresh troops, reinforced by 30,000 Prussians, joined the fray against the already battered French lines, where Swedish forces entered battle in numbers for the first time in the campaign.
+At a critical moment, entire Saxon regiments went over to his army in response to a proclamation released a week prior in which Bernadotte invited the Saxons to join their old commander in defeating Napoleon.
+The Army of the North committed the coup de grâce on the already depleted French, and Bernadotte was the first of the Allied sovereigns to enter Leipzig.

-After the Battle of Leipzig he went his own way, determined at all hazards to cripple Denmark and to secure Norway, defeating the Danes in a relatively quick campaign.
+After the Battle of Leipzig, he went his own way, determined at all hazards to cripple Denmark and to secure Norway, defeating the Danes in a relatively quick campaign.
 His efforts culminated in the favourable Treaty of Kiel, which transferred Norway to Swedish control.

 The Norwegians rejected Swedish control.
 They declared independence, adopted a liberal constitution and elected Danish crown prince Christian Frederick to the throne.
 The ensuing war was swiftly won by Sweden under Charles John's generalship.
 The military operations in 1814 were to be Sweden's last war to this day.
-Charles John could have named his terms to Norway, but in a key concession accepted the Norwegian constitution and its own political autonomy.
+Charles John could have named his terms to Norway, but in a key concession accepted the Constitution of Norway and its own political autonomy.
 This paved the way for Norway to enter a personal union with Sweden later that year.

 During the period of the Allied invasion of France in the winter and spring of 1814, when it was unclear who would rule France after the war, the Russian Tsar Alexander I, with support from French liberals like Benjamin Constant and Madame de Staël, advocated placing Charles John on the French throne in place of Napoleon.
 He would rule France as a Constitutional Monarch and leave Oscar as Regent in Sweden and Norway.
 Ultimately the British and Austrians vetoed the idea, and the Allies agreed that if Napoleon were to be deposed, the only acceptable alternative was the restoration of the House of Bourbon.